Pakopac/docker-project/README.md

 ## Presentation:
 Hello, this is a project named <b>video games list</b>, the goal of this project is to have a list of video games based on a <b>database</b> inside an application using <b>FastAPI</b>.
-This project is split in two <b>docker container</b>: application and db, with a docker-compose.
+This project is split in three <b>docker container</b>: application, db and nginx, with a docker-compose.

 ![schema](https://user-images.githubusercontent.com/33722914/132901680-4455acb5-acd3-43be-9384-1a3da336b3f0.png)

 ### APP:
 Web application FastAPI with:
 * Route home on '/'
-* Route video games list on '/list'
+* Route video games list on '/games/all'
+* Route video game detail '/games/1'
 * Get from db with sqlAlchemy
 * Templates with Jinja
 * Run on port 5000